sp00p/Hologram/README.md

 # Hologram

-Hologram is a simple plugin to create holograms using armorstands in Spigot servers.
+Hologram is a simple plugin to create holograms using armor stands in Spigot servers.

 ## Getting Started